linuxkay/docker_mysql/README.md

 `snap install mysql-workbench-community`

-in ubuntu, hit super and type permissions.
+in ubuntu, hit super and type application.

 change permission of mysql-workbench